Field Guide to the Mammals of South-east Asia 2nd Edition

 Author Biography

-Charles Francis has been studying mammals in South-east Asia since 1979 and is now one of the leading experts on mammals in the region.
-He has written numerous research papers on both mammals and birds in Asia and North America, including descriptions of more than 15 new bat species.
-He has also written books on birds and mammals of Borneo as well as a photographic guide to mammals of South-east Asia.
-He is currently responsible for managing bird population monitoring programmes for the Canadian Wildlife Service, based at the National Wildlife Research Centre in Ottawa, Canada.
+Charles M. Francis first started studying mammals in South East Asia in 1979 and has since become one of the leading experts in the region.
+Charles has written numerous research papers on both mammals and birds, including the descriptions of several new species of bats, as well as three books.
+He is currently a research manager at the National Wildlife Research Centre of the Canadian Wildlife Service.